Strategos: Kingdom of Sicily

 Strategus or stratigotus was the title of certain local officials in the Kingdom of Sicily and its predecessor, the Duchy of Apulia.
 They were governors with command of the local militia and perhaps originally also local justiciars.
 Appointed by the king, they answered to the royal dīwān.
 Duke Roger Borsa refers to his stratigoti in a charter of 1092.
 Before his rise to prominence in the 1130s, George of Antioch served as stratigotus in Iato.
 In 1167, the chancellor Stephen of Perche had the stratigotus of Messina removed for oppressive behaviour.
-The office is also attesetd in the Val Demone and in Syracuse.
+The office is also attested in the Val Demone and in Syracuse.

 Modern use

 In the modern Hellenic Army, a stratigós (the spelling remains στρατηγός) is the highest officer rank.
 The superior rank of stratárchis (Field Marshal) existed under the monarchy, but has not been retained by the current Third Hellenic Republic.
 Under the monarchy, the rank of full stratigós in active service was reserved for the King and a few other members of the royal family, with very few retired career officers promoted to the rank as an honorary rank.
 Since c.
 1970, in accordance with NATO practice for the member nations' chiefs of defence, the rank is held in active service by the Chief of the General Staff of National Defence, when he is an Army officer, and is granted to the retiring Chief of the Hellenic Army General Staff.

 All but one of the other Greek general officer ranks are derivations of this word: antistrátigos (Antistrategos) and ypostrátigos (Hypostrategos), for Lieutenant General and Major General, respectively.
 A Brigadier General however is called taxíarchos, after a táxis (in modern usage taxiarchía), which means brigade.
 The ranks of antistrátigos and ypostrátigos are also used by the Hellenic Police (and the Greek Gendarmerie before), the Greek Fire Service and the Cypriot National Guard, which lack the grade of full stratigós.